Somapacitan: History

 Somapacitan was evaluated in a randomized, double-blind, placebo-controlled trial (NCT02229851) in 300 participants with growth hormone deficiency who had never received growth hormone treatment or had stopped treatment with other growth hormone formulations at least three months before the study.
 Participants were randomly assigned to receive injections of weekly somapacitan, weekly placebo (inactive treatment), or daily somatropin, an FDA-approved growth hormone.
 The effectiveness of somapacitan was determined by the percentage change of truncal fat, the fat that is accumulated in the trunk or central area of the body that is regulated by growth hormone and can be associated with serious medical issues.
 The trial was conducted at 92 sites in 16 countries: the United States, Australia, Germany, India, Japan, Latvia, Lithuania, Malaysia, Poland, Romania, Russian Fed, South Africa, Sweden, Turkey, Ukraine and the United Kingdom.

 Adult participants were assigned at random to weekly Sogroya or placebo injections for 34 weeks.
 Neither the participants nor the investigators knew which treatment was given until the end of the trial.
 One additional group of participants with GHD received daily injections of somatotropin (an approved treatment for GHD).
 At the end of the 34-week treatment period, truncal fat decreased by 1.06%, on average, among participants taking weekly somapacitan while it increased among participants taking the placebo by 0.47%.
 In the daily somatropin group, truncal fat decreased by 2.23%.
 Participants in the weekly somapacitan and daily somatropin groups had similar improvements in other clinical endpoints.

 Society and culture

 Legal status

 Somapacitan was approved for medical use in the United States in August 2020.
 The U.S. Food and Drug Administration (FDA) granted the approval of Sogroya to Novo Nordisk, Inc.

-On 28 January 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Sogroya, intended for the treatment of growth hormone deficiency in adults.
+In January 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Sogroya, intended for the treatment of growth hormone deficiency in adults.
 The applicant for this medicinal product is Novo Nordisk A/S. Somapacitan was approved for medical use in the European Union in March 2021.